When Do You Need Joint Tenancy?

 The matter of joint tenancy may involve difficult problems and issues.
 In most instances, the property involved is of considerable value and may be the primary asset of the parties.
 Only a lawyer is specially trained and licensed by the state of Oklahoma to advise on legal problems.
-See a lawyer BEFORE, not after, you are put to trouble and unnecessary expense.
+See a lawyer before, not after, you are put into trouble and unnecessary expense.

 All Rights Reserved